mattermost/docs/source/onboard/sso-saml-keycloak.md

 ![keycloak_7_mattermost_request_signing](../../source/images/keycloak_7_mattermost_request_signing.PNG)

-16 - Set attributes for the SAML Assertions, which will be used to update user information in Mattermost.
-Attributes for email and username are required and should match the values you configured in Keycloak in step 9 and 10.
+16 - Set attributes for the SAML Assertions, which will update user information in Mattermost.
+Attributes for email and username are required to match the values you configured in Keycloak in steps 9 and 10.
 See [documentation on SAML configuration settings](http://docs.mattermost.com/administration/config-settings.html#saml-enterprise) for more detail.

     - **Username Attribute** : ``username``
     - **Email Attribute** : ``email``